 The Messianic Jewish Movement and Christianity in Dialogue

-Yachad BeYeshua (Together in Jesus), an international fellowship of Jewish disciples of Jesus, held an international symposium in July of 2022 entitled, "Jesus - also the Messiah of Israel?
+Toward Jerusalem Council II, an initiative of repentance and reconciliation between the Jewish and Gentile segments of the Body of Messiah, held an international symposium in July of 2022 entitled, "Jesus - also the Messiah of Israel?
 The Messianic Jewish Movement and Christianity in Dialogue."
-During the concert, Dr. Mark Kinzer delivered two lectures, "The Present and Future Jewish King" and "Post-Supersessionist Eschatology - Welcoming Jesus at the Mount of Olives."
+During the symposium, Dr. Mark Kinzer delivered two lectures, "The Present and Future Jewish King" and "Post-Supersessionist Eschatology - Welcoming Jesus at the Mount of Olives."

 Does a Divine Messiah Fit Within Judaism?